 You can use Noom as both a web app on your desktop or laptop computer, and as a mobile app on Android devices or iOS mobile devices such as the Apple Watch.
 On iOS, Noom syncs with a wide range of health and fitness apps, but the company says the app “only syncs your steps and weight information.
 If you want to sync blood pressure or blood glucose data, you’ll need to use a compatible monitoring device.
 If the app you’re syncing with Noom only tracks step data (not weight), then the step data will show up in Noom.”
 The list of compatible apps it can integrate with includes Fitbit, Garmin, iHealth, Misfit, Omron, Polar, Qardio, Runkeeper, Withings and Yoo.

 You can sign up for a seven-day free trial of Noom.
-The paid account option starts off at $60 per month (which comes to approximately $720 per year, paid monthly).
+The paid account option starts off at $60 per month (billed monthly), which adds up to $720 per year.
 But it’s also available in multiple-month timeframes, paid upfront.
-For example, you can pay for a 12-month membership — upfront — for $199.
+For example, you can pay for a 12-month membership — paid upfront — for $200.

 WW / WeightWatchers is probably the best-known weight loss program around.
 The program is known for its in-person weekly meetings in which members are motivated by peer contact and advice from professional leaders.
 WW / WeightWatchers is now also available through a weight loss app that will lead you through the program.

 The WW / WeightWatchers app offers customized food plans, meal planners, a smartphone barcode scanner for easy shopping and a restaurant and recipe database with over 11,000 recipes.
 It also provides on-demand workouts with the ability to sync with fitness trackers, 24/7 live chat with a coach and weekly progress reports.
 It also lets you track your activity, food and water intake and weight.